areaDetector/areaDetector/INSTALL_GUIDE.md

 All definitions must include the full path name.
 The definitions for HDF5 and SZ may need to be changed.
 If GRAPHICS_MAGIC is installed then the definitions for it may also need to be changed.

+### Optionally create RELEASE_PATHS.local.EPICS_Target_ARCH
+Some installations chose to build for multiple target architectures using different development machines in the same directory tree on a file server.
+In this case the path to SUPPORT, AREA_DETECTOR and BASE may be different for each architecture.
+For example BASE on Linux might be /usr/local/epics/base-3.14.12.4, while on a Windows machine using the same copy of BASE the path might be H:/epics/base-3.14.12.4.
+In this case RELEASE_PATHS.local could specify the path for Linux while RELEASE_PATHS.win32-x86 could specify the path for the win32-x86 build host.
+RELEASE_PATHS.local is read first, and then any definitions there will be replaced by RELEASE_PATHS.EPICS_Target_ARCH if it exists.

 ### Edit RELEASE_LIBS.local
-The location of ASYN must be specified with a full path name.
-If You have built the version that appears no changes are necessary.
+The location of ASYN must be specified.
+It is normally placed in the SUPPORT directory defined in RELEASE_PATHS.local.
+If you have built the version that appears no changes are necessary.
+As described above RELEASE_LIBS.local.EPICS_Target_ARCH can be used if the ASYN version or path is different for a specific target architecture.
+This is usually not necessary even for building Linux and Windows in the same tree, because only the definition of SUPPORT in RELEASE_PATHS.local.EPICS_Target_ARCH needs to be changed.

 ### Edit RELEASE_PRODS.local
-The definitions for CALC, BUSY, SSCAN, and AUTOSAVE must have a full path name.
-If You have built the versions that appear no changes are necessary.
+The definitions for CALC, BUSY, SSCAN, and AUTOSAVE must be specified.
+If you have built the versions that appear no changes are necessary.
+As described above RELEASE_LIBS.local.EPICS_Target_ARCH  can be used if the ASYN version or path is different for a specific target architecture.
+This is usually not necessary even for building Linux and Windows in the same tree, because only the definition of SUPPORT in RELEASE_PATHS.local.EPICS_Target_ARCH needs to be changed.

+### Optionally edit areaDetector/Makefile
+You can edit this file to change which detectors will be built.
+Some detectors are commented out in the distribution because they cannot be built on all systems.
+For example the Roper driver can only be built on Windows systems with the Princeton Instruments WinView or WinSpec programs installed, and the Point Grey driver can currently only be built on Linux systems if the version of libc.so is 2.14 or greater.
+You may also want to comment out detectors that you don't need.

 ### make
 Just type: